 Q: What are options for lunch?

 Brown bag or lunch box; no beverage provided.
-Optional daily lunch program for K-8 students is available from Smart Lunches and students also have the option to purchase the Wednesday ‘Fun’ Lunches (Papa John’s, Subway, Chick-fil-A or Malek’s pasta).
+Optional daily lunch program for K-8 students is available from Smart Lunches.
+K-8 students may also purchase our Wednesday Fun Lunches (Papa John’s, Subway, Chick-fil-A or Malek’s pasta).
 High School students can purchase our Friday Lunches (Panera, Papa John’s, Chipotle or Chick-Fil-A).
 Ordering is by semester only.
-Lunches are served by our Parent- Teacher Fellowship (PTF).
+Lunches are served by our Parent Service Team.